cert-manager/print-your-cert/README.md

 > sudo ifconfig wlan0 up
 > ```

-When I have access, I configure `authorized_keys` to accept anyone from the cert-manager org:
+When you have access to the Raspberry Pi over SSH, configure `authorized_keys` to accept anyone from the cert-manager org:

 ```shell=sh
 curl -sH "Authorization: token $(lpass show github.com -p)" https://api.github.com/orgs/cert-manager/members | jq '.[] | .login' -r | ssh -t pi@$(tailscale ip -4 pi) 'set -xe; while read -r i; do curl -LsS https://github.com/$i.keys | tee -a $HOME/.ssh/authorized_keys; done; cat $HOME/.ssh/authorized_keys | sort | sed -re 's/\s+$//' | uniq >a; mv a $HOME/.ssh/authorized_keys'
 ```

-Then I install Tailscale, and log in using my home account `mael65@gmail.com` and share the device to the Tail-net cert-manager@github.
+Then, install Tailscale and log in to Tailscale using your GitHub email and then share the device to the Tailnet `cert-manager@github`.

-I also need to enable IPv4 forwarding:
+You will also need to enable IPv4 forwarding:

 ```sh
 sudo perl -ni -e 'print if \!/^net.ipv4.ip_forward=1/d' /etc/sysctl.conf